 Upset in Enemy Territory

 There is a lot of weight that comes with a UFC career kick-started by a massive, short-notice upset.
-When Brian Kelleher (18-8 MMA, 2-1 UFC) filled in to face elite bantamweight Iuri Alcantara (36-9 MMA, 10-6 UFC) in Brazil, it was clear he was being fed to the wolves to give the hometown crowd something to cheer for.
+When Brian Kelleher (18-8 MMA, 2-1 UFC) filled in to face elite (in terms of talent, at least) bantamweight Iuri Alcantara (36-9 MMA, 10-6 UFC) in Brazil, it was clear he was being fed to the wolves to give the hometown crowd something to cheer for.

 At first Alcantara seemed to be bullying the debutant, slamming hard kicks and throwing heaters, an intimidating tactic.
 About a minute or two into the bout, Kelleher got his groove.
 “Boom” moved forward with confident pressure, using feints to draw reactive kicks from Alcantara.
-Kelleher showed his advanced technique by parrying the kicks and returning with hard, distance covering hooks.
+Kelleher showed his savvy by parrying the kicks and returning with powerful, distance-covering hooks.

 The fight ended dramatically with a guillotine applied hastily in a scramble from Kelleher.
 Many wrote off the win, saying Alcantara simply “got caught.”
 Alcantara did get caught, by a punch.
-He was rocked, shot while out of position and left his neck out, and Kelleher used his favorite submission.
+He was rocked, shot while out of position and left his neck out, and Kelleher capitalized.

 LAST FIGHT: Def.
 Damian Stasiak via TKO (Punches) at 3:39 of Round 3 (Fight of the Night)

 Since then, Kelleher has been taught a lesson in patience by Marlon “Chito” Vera (10-5 MMA, 4-4 UFC).
-Vera used a kimura grip to counter a Kelleher takedown, resulting in a lengthy stalemate against the cage.
-Eventually Kelleher tried to force his way out of the position, using an inside trip to end up in top position.
+Vera used a kimura trap grip to counter a Kelleher takedown, resulting in a lengthy stalemate against the cage.
+Eventually Kelleher tried to force his way out of the position, using an inside trip to end up on top.
 But Vera never let go of the grip, and was able to swing his hips around for the armbar.

 He rebounded with a “Fight of the Night” performance in Poland against Polish staple Damian “Webster” Stasiak (10-5 MMA, 2-3 UFC).
 The bout’s excitement was due to its early back and forth nature, Stasiak having a lot of success with his signature turning side kick to the body.